DestinyG-beep/moringapathway/README.md

 - HTML

 ## Frontend
-the app is live on https://moringa-pathway-front-end-tau.vercel.app/
+The app is live on [https://moringa-pathway-front-end-tau.vercel.app/](https://moringa-pathway-front-end-tau.vercel.app/)

 ## Backend Server

-The backend server for this application is deployed on Render and can be accessed at: [https://jwt-1uab.onrender.com](https://jwt-8im5.onrender.com)
+The backend server for this application is deployed on Render and can be accessed at: [https://jwt-1uab.onrender.com](https://jwt-1uab.onrender.com)

 ## Available Scripts